Carburetor: History

-In 1826, American engineer Samuel Morey received a patent for a "gas or vapor engine" which used a heated-surface carburetor to mix the turpentine fuel with air, but the design did not reach production.
-In 1875, German engineer Siegfried Marcus produced a car powered by the first petrol engine to use a carburetor (along with the first magneto ignition system).
-Karl Benz's Benz Patent-Motorwagen, built in 1885, also used a carburetor.
+In 1826, American engineer Samuel Morey received a patent for a "gas or vapor engine", which had a carburetor that mixed turpentine and air.
+The design did not reach production.
+In 1888/1889 German engineer Siegfried Marcus produced a car powered by a petrol engine (which also debuted the first magneto ignition system).
+Karl Benz introduced his single-cylinder four-stroke powered Benz Patent-Motorwagen in 1885.

-The aforementioned carburetors were all "surface carburetors", which operate moving air across the top of a vessel containing the fuel.
-However, the 1885 Grandfather Clock engine created by German engineers Wilhelm Maybach and Gottlieb Daimler introduced the float-fed carburetor design, which used an atomizer nozzle.
-The Butler Petrol Cycle car - built in England in 1888 - also used a float-fed carburetor.
+All three of these engines used surface carburetors, which operated by moving air across the top of a vessel containing the fuel.

+The first float-fed carburetor design, which used an atomizer nozzle, was introduced by German engineers Wilhelm Maybach and Gottlieb Daimler in their 1885 Grandfather Clock engine.
+The Butler Petrol Cycle car—built in England in 1888—also used a float-fed carburetor.

 The first carburetor for a stationary engine was patented in 1893 by Hungarian engineers János Csonka and Donát Bánki.

-The first 4-barrel carburetors were the Carter Carburetor WCFB and identical Rochester 4GC introduced in various General Motors models for 1952.
-Oldsmobile referred the new carburetor as the “Quadri-Jet” (original spelling) while Buick called it the “Airpower”.
+The first four-barrel carburetors were the Carter Carburetor WCFB and the identical Rochester 4GC, introduced in various General Motors models for 1952.
+Oldsmobile referred the new carburetor as the "Quadri-Jet" (original spelling) while Buick called it the "Airpower".

 In the United States, carburetors were the common method of fuel delivery for most US-made gasoline (petrol) engines until the late 1980s, when fuel injection became the preferred method.
 One of the last motorsport users of carburetors was NASCAR, which switched to electronic fuel injection after the 2011 Sprint Cup series.
+NASCAR still uses the four-barrel carburetor in the NASCAR Xfinity Series.

 In Europe, carburetors were largely replaced by fuel injection in the late 1980s, although fuel injection had been increasingly used in luxury cars and sports cars since the 1970s.
 EEC legislation required all vehicles sold and produced in member countries to have a catalytic converter after December 1992.
 This legislation had been in the pipeline for some time, with many cars becoming available with catalytic converters or fuel injection from around 1990.